Aetherx24/milestone-3-aetherx24/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

+### Deployment Steps:
+1. Push your code to GitHub
+2. Import your repository to Vercel
+3. Configure environment variables
+4. Deploy!

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.